Chausie Cat vs Chartreux Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Chausie Cat has a typical lifespan of 12-14 years, while Chartreux Cat lives approximately 12-15 years.
 Health profiles differ significantly between these cats.
 Chausie Cat is predisposed to Digestive Issues, Inherited from Abyssinian Lines, General Health Concerns, with associated veterinary costs for monitoring and treatment.
-Chartreux Cat faces its own health challenges including Orthopedic Issues, Other Health Concerns.
+Chartreux Cat faces its own health challenges including Orthopedic Issues, dental disease, kidney conditions, and breed-specific eye issues.
 Chausie Cat has 3 documented predispositions compared to 2 for Chartreux Cat, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health